niplav/site/text_reviews.md

 this one is sleeker, less filled with random interesting facts, less scientific, less exuberant in its prose.
-I enjoyed the introduction of the [SPC framework](https://forum.effectivealtruism.org/topics/spc-framework) (though it may be relegated to the dutsbin — unlike with [ITN](https://forum.effectivealtruism.org/topics/itn-framework) I haven't even seen anyone else pay lip service to it…), found the alleged first popular introduction to population axiology cute, and liked the chapters
+I enjoyed the introduction of the [SPC framework](https://forum.effectivealtruism.org/topics/spc-framework) (though it may be relegated to the dustbin — unlike with [ITN](https://forum.effectivealtruism.org/topics/itn-framework) I haven't even seen anyone else pay lip service to it…), found the alleged first popular introduction to population axiology cute, and liked the chapters